idadzie/zsh-presenter-mode/README.md

 zinit ice wait'0' lucid
 zinit light idadzie/zsh-presenter-mode

-# or using the for syntax
+# or using the for syntax.
 zinit light-mode for idadzie/zsh-presenter-mode
 ```